guijinSON/guijinSON.github.io/_posts/2021-08-15-An NLP Classic, BERT.md

 <image src="https://raw.githubusercontent.com/guijinSON/guijinSON.github.io/8bfc87a2e5086ee8062b2b1c1e1f085e94574c5f/assets/img/An%20NLP%20Classic%2C%20BERT/masking.png" width=500px />

 As shown above, the paper examines different masking strategies and consequently, they do not replace every selected token with a mask.
 Instead, only 80% of the selected tokens are masked, the other 10% is replaced with a random vocabulary, and the left 10% remains unchanged.

+Since MLM fails to capture the relationship between sentences, NSP is introduced.
+For the NSP task, the data generator constructs the input sentence by merging two different sentences A and B. 50% of the time B is the actual next sentence for A, while for the other half they are two irrelevant sentences.
+By predicting whether the two sentences come from the same context, BERT learns to understand sentence-level information.